 Its profusion of gas stations and free parking were intended to facilitate and entice shoppers arriving by car.
 The commercial area, which served the Midtown and Country Club District communities, quickly gained popularity and held its first annual Christmas light display in 1925.

-Under Mayor Pendergast’s administration, corruption was pervasive and Kansas City gained reputation for its vices.
+Under Mayor Pendergast’s administration, corruption was pervasive and Kansas City gained a reputation for its vices.

 The development of the downtown Power and Light District and Sprint Center has greatly aided in promoting trade and urban core regeneration.